two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 City Walkability – Tulum vs Cancun

 For the most part, both cities are not walkable.
-However, each city has its El Centro (city center) walkable areas.
+However, each city has its walkable El Centro (city center) areas.
 You will find yourself taking taxis for transportation in both cities.

 Each city’s Centros (city center) is full of restaurants, bars, and stores to shop for anything you may need.